justinwlin/Neural-Network/Neural_Network_Numpy/README.md

 Meaning that my neural network is able to run and learn datasets like the [Mnist dataset](http://yann.lecun.com/exdb/mnist/) , by expanding the amount of inputs to 28x28 (784), and allowing 9 outputs (1 - 9).

 ## How to Run:
 Download the file, either copying/pasting or downloading the repository, and run it using Python 3.0 or greater.
+Will also need Numpy installed on your computer.